Who this is for — Traders seeking breakouts or timing strategies who want to distinguish a healthy pause from a genuinely sterile context.

 - What it is: gradual contraction of range and volatility.

-- What changes: probability of a subsequent move rises, but direction stays uncertain.
+- What changes: probability of a subsequent move rises, direction stays uncertain.

-- Quick check: verify falling ATR, candle width, and repeated level tests.
+- Quick check: falling ATR, candle width, repeated level tests.